Vein05/oOo-Bot/README.md

 • [Special Thanks](https://github.com/Obscure-Git/oOo-Bot#special-thanks)

 # Features

-oOo bot is updated weekly and is maintained actively.
-In addition we are also adding new features to the bot in a weekly manner.
+oOo bot is updated and mainainted on a weekly basis.
+In addition to that we are also adding new and exiciting features to the bot in a weekly manner.
 Default prefix: `+`

 ### List